o-biotech/public-web-docs/docs/drafts/houseplant-sensor-arduino-esp32.md

 ![Hardware Hookup](/img/houseplant_hardware_hookup.png)

+Thanks to the Qwiic system and the Mux Breakout board, there are several ways that these sensors can be configured in a very "Lego-like" fashion.
+The only constant is that the ESP32 board needs to be connected to one of the two "Main" ports.
+The rest of the sensors can be plugged into any of the remaining ports.
+A few things to note here:
+- For my plant monitor, I used port 0 for the UV sensor and soil moisture sensor, and port 7 for the LCD screen.
+Again, you can use whatever ports you'd like, but if you use different ports than I used, you will need to make a small code change.
+For example, if you are using ports 1 instead of port 0, you will need to change the code from "enableMuxPort(0)" to "enableMuxPort(1)".
+- This also enables us to add more than one instance of the UV sensor and soil moisture sensor, that way you can truly cover a garden of any size!

 ## Part 2 - Installing Arduino IDE and Necessary Software
 Next, we will need to install all of the required software/libraries on your computer